 Western States Endurance Run: Seriously, who doesn’t have this race on their bucket list?
-If not for the deep history and legends that surround this race or the incredible competition and stories that come out of it, then go for the community.
+If not for the deep history and legends that surround this race or the incredible competition and stories that come out of it, then go to the community.
 This community is unlike most anything you’ll find at another 100 in the USA.
 Even following this race from afar you get the sense that history is in the making.
 It’s this history you want to be a part of and feel with every step of the course.

 Zion 100: Once I had the chance to run some trails in Zion Nat.
 Park in 2014 and fell in love with the beauty of the terrain.
-So, what’s more natural than here there is a 100 miler there than wanting to sign up and get the full experience of those red rocks.
+So, what’s more, natural than here there is a 100 miler there than wanting to sign up and get the full experience of those red rocks?

 Tahoe Rim 100: A taste of heaven and a glimpse of hell… In this race, running you without oxygen as you stay mostly above 7000ft, the views of the lake can just as readily take your breath the same way.
-This course will quickly reminds you of all the reasons you became a trail runner in the first place.
+This course will quickly remind you of all the reasons you became a trail runner in the first place.
 The beauty mixed with suffering and the peace of the lonely trail with brief encounters with the community to keep going.
 This is my idea of a weekend getaway.

 Run Rabbit Run 100: When thinking about laying down a fast 100 miler, this would be the place that I would do it.
 This race runs through some pretty amazing places in Colorado.
 Other than Western States this is known as the second most competitive 100 in the USA.

 Cascade Crest 100: I blame the Ginger Runner for this race getting on my list.
 His documentary made it look like a true challenge and a great way to see some of Washington’s mountains.